muratk5n/thirdwave/en/README.md

 ---

-Bad smells coming out of Sweden; the Nobel Econ Prize is funded by their Riksbank BTW, and the last one went to people who ardently argued for "saving the banks".
+Bad smells coming out of Sweden; the "Nobel" Econ Prize is funded by their Riksbank BTW, and the last one went to people who ardently argued for "saving the banks".

 ---